akaawase-bernard/WaveBreakingKinematics/README.md

 </div>

- NB: To run the test cases, you don't need to bother yourself, we have provided the outputs of this required steps.
+ NB: To run the test cases, you don't need to bother yourself, we have provided the outputs of the required steps.

+## Run Test Case
+After activating your wbk environment, you can run the main script `./code/breaking_kinematics_algorithm.ipynb`.
+Ten (10) figures corresponding to the principal steps will be made and saved in the figs folder.
+Presently, the figs are occupied by our processing results.

 ## ...